TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 night, though she shows no wounds.
 The council will ask them to investigate what happened.
 If the characters talk of the involvement of the wolf attacks with Sylvanus, the council will say that Lady Glynlamin's father was a follower.
-The council will suggest that they are concerned that the attack could be fabricated.
+The council will suggest that they are concerned that the attack could be fabricated to distract from her failings.

 ### Invasion